SFDO-Community-Sprints/Interactions-for-Student-Recruitment/Maintenance-Policy.md

 #### Install the <a href="https://github.com/SalesforceFoundation/HEDAP" target="_blank">HEDA code BASE</a> using the <a href="https://mrbelvedere.salesforcefoundation.org/mpinstaller/hed" target="_blank"> HEDA Installer</a>

-#### Install the Student Recruitment Success Pack Code Base using the Student Recruitment Success Pack Installer
+#### Install the Student Recruitment Success Pack Code Base using the Interactions for Student Recruitment Installer

 ### Contact information for becoming a Collaborator

 Contact jbryan@salesforce.com and provide the following information:

-* Subject: Github Collaborator Request for The Student Recruitment Success Pack
+* Subject: Github Collaborator Request for Interactions for Student Recruitment
 * Include your Github Profile link
 * Indicate that you've setup 2-factor authentication
 * Indicate that you've installed the HEDA Code Base
-* Indicate that you've installed the Student Recruitment Success Pack Code base
+* Indicate that you've installed the Interactions for Student Recruitment Pack Code base

 ## Where can I find the community?

 The Power of US Hub

-You can find the Student Recruitment Success Pack community in the the Salesforce.org Power of US Hub.
-Here you can connect with other community members who are using the Student Recruitment Success Pack.
+You can find the Interactions for Student Recruitment community in the the Salesforce.org Power of US Hub.
+Here you can connect with other community members who are using the Interactions for Student Recruitment.

-Click <a href="https://powerofus.force.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9800000008jcN" target="_blank">here</a> to join the Student Recruitment Success Pack chatter group!
+Click <a href="https://powerofus.force.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9800000008jcN" target="_blank">here</a> to join the Interactions for Student Recruitment chatter group!

 ## Acknowledgements